 Solid planks are usually constructed in a 20mm thickness and will have a 6mm wear layer.

-With engineered boards, they normally range between 13mm - 21mm in thickness and the wear layers will range from 4mm - 6mm.
+With engineered wood floors, they normally range between 13mm - 21mm in thickness and the wear layers will range from 4mm - 6mm.

 This will vary depending on manufacturer and where the wood is sourced from.